11 Smart Money Moves Every 21-Year-Old Should Make This Year

-Plus, right now, The Penny Hoarder is teaming up with Stash to fund your first investment — so you’ll get a $5 bonus to get started!
+Plus, right now, The Penny Hoarder is teaming up with Stash to fund your first investment — so you’ll get a $5 bonus when you enter the code PENNYH!

 If you want a more conservative (read: typically lower risk) investment, look into bonds.

 Worthy is free app that invests your money in bonds and pays out a fixed 5% annual interest rate — around 100 times more than what you’d get from the bank.
 You can start investing with as little as $10.